GeaucefStone/Secular_Democratic_Republic/contents/constitution.md

 5. **Exceptions for Voluntary Scientific Research:** The provisions of this section shall not be construed to prohibit voluntary participation in academic, scientific, or medical research conducted with informed consent and under the oversight of a recognized ethical review board, provided no results are used for the purposes prohibited in Clauses 2, 3, and 4.

 **Framer's Justification:** _A justice system founded on reason and evidence cannot be built upon a foundation of junk science.
 The polygraph is a tool of intimidation and coercion, not of truth-seeking.
 Its ban is necessary to protect the innocent from false positives, the vulnerable from psychological pressure, and the integrity of the Republic's legal process from pseudoscientific theatrics._

+### Section 17: Posthumous Accountability and Victim Restitution

+1.  **Principle of Restitution from Grandfathered Assets:** An aggressor's initiation of an unprovoked violent felony creates a debt to their victims.
+This debt survives the aggressor's death and shall be satisfied exclusively from the assets of their grandfathered private estate, as defined in Article III.

+2.  **The Restitution Order:**
+- Upon a judicial finding by clear and convincing evidence that a deceased individual initiated the violent felony that led to their death by justified defensive force, the court shall issue a Restitution Order.
+- This order is a claim solely against the aggressor's grandfathered private estate and covers:
+* All medical, psychological, and psychiatric costs for the defender and innocent bystanders.
+* Full compensation for lost wages and replacement value of all damaged personal property.
+- **State-Assisted Process:** All legal proceedings under this section shall be conducted at state expense.
+No victim shall bear any legal costs.

+3.  **Satisfaction of the Order from the Estate:**
+- The Restitution Order shall be satisfied from the liquifiable assets of the grandfathered estate.
+- The following are **absolutely exempt** and cannot be used to satisfy the order:
+* The family's use-rights to the property.
+* Life insurance proceeds paid directly to named beneficiaries.
+* Essential household goods and tools of trade for dependents.

+4.  **Application of the Doctrine of Substance Over Form:**
+- The courts shall apply Article II, Section 12 to disregard any legal arrangement made by the aggressor, either before or after the violent act, whose principal purpose was to shield assets from this restitution process.
+- The burden shall shift to the estate to prove by clear and convincing evidence that any contested asset transfer was made for a bona fide purpose independent of evading this section.

+5.  **Final Recourse - The Public Restitution Fund:**
+- If the liquifiable assets of the grandfathered estate are insufficient to cover the full Restitution Order, the remaining balance shall be paid immediately to the victims from the Public Restitution Fund.

+**Framer's Justification:** *"This provision ensures that those who chose to live under the old system of private property are held to its final responsibility.
+It converts the relics of a bygone era into healing for the victims of violence, while absolutely protecting the family's home and essential means of living.
+The Doctrine of Substance Over Form stands as a sentinel against evasion, ensuring that the aggressor's debt to society cannot be hidden behind legal artifice.
+The state bears all costs of this justice, ensuring no victim faces financial barriers to restitution."*

 ---